Meat Products Manufacturers NAICS 3116

 Growth In Demand For Healthier Meats

-Health-conscious consumers are increasing demand for meats from animals raised without antibiotics or hormones and those fed specialized organic feed.
+Health-conscious consumers are increasingly demanding meats from animals raised without antibiotics or hormones and those fed specialized organic feed.

 Industry size & Structure